divolte/divolte-collector/docs/deployment.rst

 Liveness checking
 -----------------
 Divolte Collector supports a simple liveness probe via its ``/ping`` endpoint.
 During normal operation this will respond with a HTTP 200 status code.
-Load balancers can query this to check for whether an instance of the service is up or not.
+Load balancers can query this to check whether an instance of the service is up or not.

-When shutting a backend down (for example during a rolling upgrade or scaling operation) the server can be configured to be gracefully removed from service.
-This is done by setting the `divolte.global.server.shutdown_delay` property to a duration long enough that failing liveness checks will remove the backend from service.
-When the shutdown is requested, the server will keep handling normal traffic but the `/ping` endpoint will start returning a HTTP 503 status code.
-For example, if a load-balancer checks for liveness every 10 seconds and removes a backend from service after 2 failed checks, setting this property to 20 seconds or higher will mean that the load-balancer will remove the backend from service before it starts refusing new requests.
+To help with operations such as restarts or scaling down, the ``divolte.global.server.shutdown_delay`` property can be set to a duration long enough that failing liveness checks will cause the load balancer to remove the backend from service before it truly stops.
+When the shutdown is requested, the server will continue handling normal traffic but the ``/ping`` endpoint will start returning a HTTP 503 status code.
+Once the delay elapses the server stop normally and no new requests will be processed.

+For example, if a load balancer checks backends for liveness every 10 seconds and removes a backend from service after 2 failed checks, setting the shutdown delay to 20 seconds would ensure that all traffic to it ceases before it actually stops.

 SSL
 ===